We offer the following training programmes at SCITTELS:

 Trainees will develop both the knowledge and practical skills necessary to teach pupils from the diverse populations within east London.
 Trainees will learn about a variety of factors relating to diversity and inclusion including ‘class’, ethnicity, gender and will learn how to identify and meet the needs of learners from different groups such as children with special educational needs (SEN), children who speak English as an additional language (EAL), refugee and asylum seekers, looked after children and children from Gypsy, Roma and traveller backgrounds.

 PGCE trainees develop an in-depth understanding of an area of inclusion that interests them through the completion of a small scale research project.
-They have the option to apply to carry out this project in a special school or additionally resourced specialist mainstream setting.

 All trainees (regardless of the age range that they are training to teach) will develop an understanding of the importance of early years education and the implications of good early years practice for later learning.
 All trainees visit an early years setting in order to further their understanding of early years practice.